okorieonyedikachi/teach-mate-task/README.md

 - Redux State Management: Efficiently manages the application's state using Redux.

 # Component Structure
--Separation of Concerns: Components are structured to follow the principles of separation of concerns.
+- Separation of Concerns: Components are structured to follow the principles of separation of concerns.
 TaskList and TaskForm handle specific functionalities, promoting code readability and maintainability.
 Responsive Design

 - Mobile-First Approach: The responsive design follows a mobile-first approach, ensuring that the dashboard is accessible and functional on various devices.